scvalex/ltc/docs/final.md

 messages to any other node at any time, it does *not* expect all sent messages to reach the other nodes, and it does *not* expect immediate replies to sent messages.
-Additionally, if we construct a graph, where nodes are vertices, and the asynchronous communication channels between nodes are directed edges, then the graph is strongly connected.
+Additionally, if we construct a graph, where nodes are vertices, and the asynchronous network channels between nodes are directed edges, then the graph is strongly connected.